RabeaGleissner/RabeaGleissner.github.io/_posts/2015-11-28-new-job-again.md

 8th Light is a software consulting company which writes applications, works with clients to improve their existing codebase and teaches best practises.
 8th Light considers writing software to be a craft.
 Code should be written in a way that makes it easily maintainable and enhanceable.

 A big part of achieving this is Test Driven Development (TDD).
 It means that we need to write a test before we can write any code.
 The code then needs to make the test pass.
 And then we can write another test and more code etc. Sounds a bit tedious at first but trust me, two weeks in, I understand why you want to do it that way.
 In fact, looking back at my previous experience, I wish everyone would practise TDD.
 Not only because your code is less likely to have bugs.
-But also because it improvs the design of the application and forces to make code more modular (otherwise it's hard to test).
+But also because it improves the design of the application and forces to make code more modular (otherwise it's hard to test).

 Code quality is a huge focus at 8th Light.
 Which suits me just fine, because that's what I want to learn: how to write good code.